Jack Clark (baseball): Talk radio

 Clark was hired as a sports talk host on St. Louis radio station WGNU in August 2013, co-hosting "The King and the Ripper" with longtime St. Louis radio personality Kevin "the King" Slaten.
 At least twice during the show's first week, Clark accused Los Angeles Angels slugger Albert Pujols of using performance-enhancing drugs (PEDs) while Pujols was with the Cardinals.
 Clark had said that he talked to Pujols' former personal trainer and said that "I know for a fact he was" using PEDs.
 Pujols responded by threatening Clark and WGNU with a defamation lawsuit, and vehemently denied that he had ever used PEDs.
 The trainer added that he hadn't even talked to Clark in over ten years.
-InsideSTL Enterprises, the company that owns WGNU's weekday airtime through a time brokerage agreement, cut ties with Clark and Slaten after only seven shows.
+InsideSTL Enterprises, who owned WGNU's weekday airtime through a time brokerage agreement, cut ties with Clark and Slaten after only seven shows.
 On October 4, 2013, Pujols filed a lawsuit against Clark.
 In response on October 14, Clark challenged Pujols to both take polygraph tests to resolve who is telling the truth.
 However, on February 10, 2014, Clark apologized and retracted his accusations against Pujols, saying he had "no knowledge whatsoever" that Pujols ever used PEDs.
 "During a heated discussion on air, I misspoke", Clark said.
 In return, Pujols dropped the suit.